 When patients come to us at Woolfson Eye Institute, and they have not had monovision lenses, we typically connect them with a trusted eye doctor in the community who can, at least temporarily, fit them with monovision contact lenses.

 This way patients can make sure they are satisfied with one eye seeing near and one eye seeing far.
-They can go out in the real world and drive or hike or whatever they normally do to see if this type of vision works for them.
+They can try reading, driving, and hiking to see if this type of vision works for them.